cppalliance/safe-cpp/proposal/draft.md

 * `rel x` - relocate `x` into a new value. `x` is set as uninitialized.
 * `cpy x` - copy construct `x` into a new value. `x` remains initialized.

-In line with C++'s goals of _zero-cost abstractions_, we want to make it easy for users to choose the more efficient option between relocaton and copy.
+In line with C++'s goals of _zero-cost abstractions_, we want to make it easy for users to choose the more efficient option between relocation and copy.
 If the expression's type is trivially copyable and trivially destructible, it'll initialize a copy from an lvalue.
 Otherwise, the compiler prompts for a `rel` or `cpy` token to resolve the copy initialization.
 You're not going to accidentally hit the slow path or the mutable path.
 Opt into mutation.
 Opt into non-trivial copies. opy, or do you want to relocate?

 You've noticed the nonsense spellings for some of these keywords.
 Why not call them `relocate`, `copy` and `drop`?
 Alternative token spelling avoids shadowing these common identifiers and improves results when searching code or the web.